Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 The park has been a UNESCO World Heritage site since 1979, making it the oldest national park in Croatia.
 However, tickets for these 16 lakes connected by waterfalls might come at a significant expense, depending on the size and ages of your family members.

-Adult tickets for Plitvice Lakes in 2025, in the peak season, are €40 per person.
-Children between 7 and 18 years of age pay €15, while kids under 7 can make memories in the country's biggest national park without paying an entrance fee.
+Adult tickets for Plitvice Lakes in 2026, in the peak season, are €40 per person.
+Children 7-18 years of age pay €15, while kids under 7 go free.
 That policy is valid in most Croatian parks and monuments, whilst private tour operators might have different children discount policies.

 Are there any kids who don’t love waterfalls?

-Another great place to visit while in Croatia is Krka National Park.
+Krka National Park is another great place to visit while in Croatia.

 It’s also beautiful and home to a series of waterfalls and natural pools that are perfect for swimming and exploring.